 - Make Banana Syrup: Cut up half a banana and add it to a small pot with water and sugar.
 Boil the mixture until it reduces to your desired consistency.
 Let cool and strain before use.

-- Make Banana Cream: Blend the other half of the banana and add it to some heavy cream.
-Whip the mixture using an electric frother or whisk until soft and fluffy.
+- Make Banana Cream: Combine 1/2 a ripe banana with 1/4 cup heavy cream and whip the mixture using an electric frother or whisk until soft and fluffy.
 It should still be pourable and not stiff.

 - Assemble Drink: Add ice, banana syrup, and milk to a glass, then top with whisked matcha and your banana cream.
 Garnish with some banana slices or cookie crumbles.